kaaproject/kaa-rfcs/0019/README.md

 ## Endpoint metadata response

-*Endpoint metadata response* message MUST be sent by repository in response to an [Endpoint metadata get  request message](#endpoint-metadata-get-request).
+*Endpoint metadata response* message MUST be sent by the repository in response to [Endpoint metadata get  request message](#endpoint-metadata-get-request).
 Repository MUST publish endpoint metadata get response message to the subject provided in the NATS `replyTo` field of the request.

 Endpoint metadata get response message payload MUST be an Avro-encoded object with the following schema ([0019-endpoint-metadata.avsc](./0019-endpoint-metadata.avsc)):